upendrakumbham/person-rest-api/README.md

  GET http://localhost:8088/api/persons - gets all the person entities

+    Note: I have included the id for each entity in the response.
+Id is required to get/delete/update endpoints related to a specific entity.

  GET http://localhost:8088/api/persons/{id} - gets the person with given id

  POST http://localhost:8088/api/persons - creates the person